MIShuvro/MIShuvro/README.md

 > Co-founder of [TechDiary](https://www.techdiary.dev)

-A passionate Full Stack Software Developer ❤ having an experience of building Web applications with JavaScript/ Reactjs/ Nodejs and some other cool libraries and frameworks.
+A passionate Full Stack Software Developer ❤ having an experience of building Web applications with JavaScript/ Angularjs/ Nodejs and some other cool libraries and frameworks.

-I 💕 to ⚒ with Graphql, Nestjs and Reactjs
+I 💕 to ⚒ with Graphql, Nestjs and Angularjs

 ### ~/shuvro/mystacks